tmchuynh/paragon-trails/NHTSA-Integration.md

 ## Testing

-Visit `/nhtsa-test` in the application to see the NHTSA API integration in action:
+Visit `/vehicles` in the application to see the NHTSA API integration in action:

-- Browse real vehicle manufacturers by type
+- Browse real vehicle manufacturers by type (cars, trucks, motorcycles)
+- Click on any manufacturer to see its models
-- See live data from the NHTSA API
+- See live data from the NHTSA API with up to 20 models per make
-- Test different vehicle categories
+- Test different vehicle categories with loading states and error handling

 ## Data Transformation